timsutton/customdisplayprofiles/README.md

 ## Usage

+### Installing Python dependencies

+This script requires the 'pyobjc' package available through pip, e.g.:

+`pip3 install pyobjc`

+NOTE: This script calls for `import Foundation` and `import Quartz`, but these are not the modules installed through `pip install Foundation` or `pip install Quartz`.

 ### Setting a profile

 Use the `set` action to set a profile (as the user running the command) for the main display.